-For the first time in its 32 year history, the Tallahassee’s Winter Festival Celebration was canceled due to severe thunderstorm warnings.
+For the first time in its 32 year history, Tallahassee’s Winter Festival Celebration was canceled due to severe thunderstorm warnings.
 However, the Jingle Bell Run wasn’t canceled, it was rescheduled.
 It will now take place on Saturday, December 14th in Cascades Park and will be followed by a free screening of the holiday classic film, Polar Express.

 A holiday run and the screening of a classic film is something you can find in many Florida communities.
-We decided to put a spotlight this one in Tallahassee.
+We decided to put a spotlight on this one in Tallahassee.
 We highly suggest you “Google” to see what your city/town has planned as far as holiday fun runs and classic movie screenings.
 It appeals to the young and the young at heart.